Signs of Seasonal Depression & How to Cope in the Cold Winter Months

 Preventative Methods & When to See a Doctor

 One benefit of having SAD is that because your symptoms follow a pattern, you can prepare for their onslaught.
-Researchers have found that people with seasonal depression can reduce their risk of developing symptoms by doing the following:
+While you cannot prevent SAD completely, people with seasonal depression who take early action to manage their symptoms can prevent them from worsening over time.
+We recommend doing the following:

-• Keep your circadian rhythm in check by getting adequate sleep and following a predictable sleep routine
+• Keeping your circadian rhythm in check by getting adequate sleep and following a predictable sleep routine

-• Follow a nutritious diet with plenty of fruits and vegetables
+• Following a nutritious diet with plenty of fruits and vegetables

 Find out more about how Brillia works and find more resources on supporting your mental health at the Brillia(nce) Resource Center.